andybalaam/foursies/backlog.md

 ## Release Christmas 2016

+- Display piece being dragged above others
+- Soften shadow of dragged piece
+- Move dragged shadow down-right
+- Mouse pointer changes when over draggable piece
+- "x" to say you can cancel a move by tapping
+- Fix bug where tests don't check the co-ords of Msg.Touched even though we specify it.
 - Undo and redo
 - Click to move on PC
 - Unify Model.Side and Board.Piece in some way